oatmiwk/github-webhook-discord/README.md

 Only one preset can be enabled at a time.
 The bot will cycle through the colors in the enabled preset for each new webhook message.

 ## ❓ Why did I do this?

 I had made a very bare bones bot for my Discord server, as i was annoyed that I could only display 5 commits at a time and the messages would get cut after like 10 words.
 While it is not for everyone, a very small population just might!
 It also set me to do something and start with a small little project that I plan to make it much much easier to use in the future.

 - Could I have made a simple github action?
 Ummm... yeah... but this is more fun!!
 - Is this over the top?
 Who knows!

+# 📋 TODO

+- [ ] PR Support
+- [ ] Issue Support
+- [ ] Release Support
+- [ ] Docker Support
+- [ ] Command Support

-## 📑 Future Features
+## ⁉️ Potential Features

-Currently the bot only handles push events, later will be adding Issues, PRs and Automations.
+- [ ] Other Platform Support
+- [ ] A Bot Available to Anyone